George Anastaplo: Supreme Court

-Justice Black's dissent In re Anastaplo would "immortalize Anastaplo", said Justice Brennan upon reading it.
+Upon reading Black's dissent, Justice William J. Brennan said that it would "immortalize Anastaplo."
 Black's dissent was read at Black's funeral, by his instructions.

 Aftermath

 Although he had lost the case, he became a figure of American liberty everywhere.
 He was described as the "Socrates of Chicago".
 He spoke all around the country about the importance of liberties.
 He taught liberal arts courses for nearly sixty years at the University of Chicago's Graham School of Continuing Liberal and Professional Studies.
 He also taught at Rosary College and the University of Dallas.
 He eventually became a professor at Loyola University Chicago School of Law.
 He also authored books that outline his experience and the impact it had.

 Death

 Anastaplo, a resident of Hyde Park, Chicago, died February 14, 2014, of prostate cancer.
 He was survived by his wife of 65 years, Sara Jacqueline Prince Anastaplo, four children (Helen Scharbach Newlin (née Helen Margaret Anastaplo), George Malcolm Davidson Anastaplo, Miriam Irene Redleaf (née Sara Maria Anastaplo), and Theodora McShan Anastaplo), and eight grandchildren.